Frequently Asked Questions

 When should I regenerate my capillary array?

-How should I regenerate a capillary array?
+How do I regenerate a capillary array?